New! BD Essentials: Turn your team into growth advocates

 VALUE OF OPPORTUNITIES BY STAGE

+It’s important to track efficiency.
 You can expect some opportunities to be disqualified as you move through the process.

 Some will be disqualified because the requirement was canceled, others will be disqualified because you didn’t have great customer communications throughout the process, and some because you can’t find the right partners.

 Over time you should know the rate for opportunities moving through your pipeline.
-Remember, the better client screenings you do early on, the less time you’ll waste on poorly qualified leads.
+Remember, the better screenings you do early on, the less time you’ll waste on poorly qualified leads.

 QUALIFIED VS. UNQUALIFIED PIPELINE

-This takes us to the next metric, which is the qualified vs. unqualified pipeline.
+This takes us to the next metric, which is the Qualified vs. Unqualified Pipeline.

 Most organizations have their definitions for what qualified means.

-Still, in most cases, it’s an opportunity where the customer has a funded need, and somebody from your organization has engaged with them to figure out if they’re qualified to be a future client.
+Still, in most cases, it’s an opportunity where the customer has a funded need, and someone from your organization has engaged with them to figure out if they’re qualified to be a future client.

 This qualified vs. unqualified metric is often used at a stage level.